Prices from £13.95

 The fourth and final stage is known as the exogen phase.
 This is when the hair is shed, allowing for new hair to grow.

 From here, follicles remain dormant for 2 to 3 months before the cycle starts again.
-But as we get older, our stem cells become less effective and the anagen phase gets longer, increasing the likeliness of hair loss.
+However, as we age, our stem cells become less effective, and the anagen phase becomes longer, increasing the likelihood of hair loss.
 The video below demonstrates what happens inside the hair follicle at each stage of the hair growth cycle.

 If you are starting to worry about losing your hair, you're certainly not alone.
 Hair loss affects up to half of men by the age of 50.

-But understanding the causes of hair loss, and the treatments that are available to you, can make all the difference.
+However, understanding the causes of hair loss and the treatments available to you can make all the difference.

 The NHS recommend you see your GP if you experience any of the following: